cpldcpu/llmbenchmark/raytracer/Readme.md

 ### Variability test

 Since the tests above are based on one-shot prompts, they are not necessarily representative of the LLM's average capabilities.
-I ran the experiment 4 times with [Sonnet-3.5](variance_sonnet35/) and [Sonnet-3.7](variance_sonnet37/) to test for consistency.
+I ran the experiment 4 times with [Sonnet-3.5](variance_sonnet35/), [Sonnet-3.7](variance_sonnet37/), [GPT4.5](variance_gpt45/) and [grok3](variance_grok3/) to test for consistency.

 We can clearly see a significant change in behavior between the two models.
 Sonnet-3.5 produces slight variations of a basic scene with red, green and blue sphere, while Sonnet-3.7 uses more objects, colors and more variations in general.
-GPT 4.5 is also more of a three-sphere llm.
+GPT 4.5 and Grok3 are also more of a three-sphere llm.

 #### Claude Sonnet 3.5 Variance Test